 ALEXANDRIA J. NYLEN

 My dissertation, Targeting Drones: Framing and Connectivity in Transnational Issue Networks uses a bottom-up approach to explore how actors with differing levels of geopolitical power navigate a transnational advocacy network.
 Using the armed drone advocacy issue as a case study, this dissertation draws on interviews with key informants, fieldwork in Islamabad, and an original text and picture dataset of over 100 advocacy documents.
-My research is published in the European Journal of International Security and forthcoming at the European Journal of International Security and Perspectives on Politics.
+My research is published in the European Journal of International Relations, the European Journal of International Security and Perspectives on Politics.
 I also hold an MA in Peace and Justice Studies from the University of San Diego.

 Currently, I am the Civil-Military Program Research Associate in the Center for Human Rights and Humanitarian Studies in Brown University's Watson Institute.